sewenew/redis-plus-plus/README.md

     -> typename std::enable_if<!std::is_convertible<Cmd, StringView>::value, ReplyUPtr>::type;
 ```

-However, this method exposes some implementation details, and only for internal use.
+However, this method exposes some implementation details, and is only for internal use.
 You should NOT use this method.

 ### Publish/Subscribe

 You can use `Redis::publish` to publish messages to channels. `Redis` randomly picks a connection from the underlying connection pool, and publishes message with that connection.
 So you might publish two messages with two different connections.

 When you subscribe to a channel with a connection, all messages published to the channel are sent back to that connection.
-So there's **NO** `Redis::subscribe` method.
+So there's NO `Redis::subscribe` method.
 Instead, you can call `Redis::subscriber` to create a `Subscriber` and the `Subscriber` maintains a connection to Redis.
 The underlying connection is a new connection, NOT picked from the connection pool.
 This new connection has the same `ConnectionOptions` as the `Redis` object.

 With `Subscriber`, you can call `Subscriber::subscribe`, `Subscriber::unsubscribe`, `Subscriber::psubscribe` and `Subscriber::punsubscribe` to send *SUBSCRIBE*, *UNSUBSCRIBE*, *PSUBSCRIBE* and *PUNSUBSCRIBE* commands to Redis.

 #### Thread Safety

-`Subscriber` is **NOT** thread-safe.
+`Subscriber` is NOT thread-safe.
 If you want to call its member functions in multi-thread environment, you need to synchronize between threads manually.

 #### Subscriber Callbacks